Information updated October 2017.

 What automotive engineers earn.

 Automotive engineers help shape auto trends, by developing new or improved vehicle designs.
 Such planning can cover the car’s body, its powertrain system, and other vehicle systems.
-Engineers make use of computer-assisted technologies to build, modify and test vehicles and related components.
+Engineers make use of computer-assisted technologies to build, modify, and test vehicles and related components.

-Those in the 10th percentile averaged $53,200 per year while those in the 50th percentile earned $83,100.
-Automotive engineers in the in the 90th percentile earned $126,400 per year annually.
+Those in the 10th percentile averaged $26.16 per hour while those in the 50th percentile earned $40.48.
+Automotive engineers in the in the 90th percentile earned $63.15 per hour.

-In the U.S., General Motors, the Ford Motor Company and the Chrysler Group are among the largest employers.
-Other manufacturers including Nissan, Honda, Toyota, BMW, the Volkswagen Group, Mercedes-Benz, Hyundai and Kia also employ automotive technicians.
+In the U.S., General Motors, the Ford Motor Company and Fiat Chrysler are among the largest original equipment manufacturers (OEM) and employers.
+Other manufacturers, including Nissan, Honda, Toyota, BMW, the Volkswagen Group, Mercedes-Benz, Hyundai, and Kia, also employ automotive technicians.

-Nearly as many automotive engineers work in California, earning an average wage of $93,800 in 2013 or $11,700 above the national median.
-Other larger pockets of automotive engineers can be found where car manufacturing plants are located including in Tennessee, South Carolina, Alabama and Texas.
+Nearly as many automotive engineers work in California, earning an average wage of $98,190 in 2016 or $11,640 above the national median.
+Other larger pockets of automotive engineers can be found where car manufacturing plants are located including in Tennessee, South Carolina, Indiana, Ohio, Alabama and Texas.

 Students should possess excellent mechanical and problem-solving skills, and have advanced math skills including trigonometry and calculus.
 All 50 states and the District of Columbia requires licensure for engineers that offer their service directly to the public.
 Certification is received through the American Society of Mechanical Engineers with the Society of Automotive Engineers (SAE International) offering certification directly related to the industry.